angular-schule/angular-cli-ghpages/README.md

 > **ℹ️ Note for GitHub Actions**
 >
 > The `GITHUB_TOKEN` (installation access token) will only trigger a release of a new website if the action runs in a private repository.
 In a public repo, a commit is generated, but the site does not change.
-See this [GitHub Community post](https://github.community/t5/GitHub-Actions/GitHub-action-not-triggering-gh-pages-upon-push/m-p/26869) for more info.
 If your repo is public, you must still use the `GH_TOKEN` (personal access token).

 ## 📦 Deployment Options <a name="options"></a>